OldFreezer/breast-cancer-prediction/README.md

 It is very simple and can be scaled up tremendously, but due to time constraints I'm not going to be able to play around with testing all the parameters on all the models.

+#### Current Drawbacks

+With all of my tests, I set the `random_state` seed to 16 by default, in order to make results deterministic.
+However it is possible that just by random chance a certain set of parameters scored a lot higher than the others.
+This could easily be fixed by setting the `random_state` to "None" and then running each set of possible parameters multiple times, then take the average of the score.
+Due to time constraints, I'm not able to do this so the "Model Tuner" stands as a proof-of-concept.

+Due to a very small dataset there is the strong possibility of overfitting any of these models.

 #### Side Note:
-Any time that I talk about the `exclude_variables` model parameter, this is referring to which variables will be excluded from model training.
+Any time that I talk about the `exclude_variables` model parameter, this is referring to which variables (such as `radius_worst` or `texture_mean`) will be excluded from model training.

 ## The logistic regression model